 - Longer: 8.0 miles.
 This route plus the Blueberry Path loop.

 - Short: Lots of opportunities for short hikes in this park (distances noted on the park map); for a hike from the main parking area, see “Turkey Swamp County Park“.

 Updated: 2/2019 – re-hiked, description updated and changed to make Blueberry Path an optional add on.
-Updated GPX, Google Map; added photos.
+Updated GPX, Interactive Map; added photos.